Alfaj0r/foundation-alfaj0r-com/src/content/posts/2021-08-18-my-first-50k-marlette-lake-2021.md

 Since I signed up for a trail race, I figured I should do a fair amount of trail running to get ready.
 I discovered many new areas, and very quickly found magical moments to fall in love with: running between wildflowers, hearing and seeing wildlife, summiting a long climb, running on mountain ridges as a cool high-altitude breeze dries off the sweat.
 How I wish I had explored trails before!
 Without a doubt, trails will be destinations for future runs to come. \
 Some of my most epic runs were the long training sessions: [Peavine](https://www.strava.com/activities/5258126574), the [Tahoe-Pyramid Bikeway ](https://www.strava.com/activities/5429356843)(twice!
 [The second one](https://www.strava.com/activities/5686466889) for an FKT on Verdi-Hirschadale-Verdi), [Thomas Creek](https://www.strava.com/activities/5686466889), the [Duck Pass trail](https://www.strava.com/activities/5576368101) in Mammoth Lakes, discovering the [Lower Lola Montez lake](https://www.strava.com/activities/5580414701), [Mount Lola](https://www.strava.com/activities/5649989568), and from [Donner to Squaw on the PCT](https://www.strava.com/activities/5723600878).

 So many Strava links!
-Let's get to the actual 50k and the race report: <https://www.strava.com/activities/5799536082>.
+Let's get to the last one, and the race report for [The Markette 50k](https://www.strava.com/activities/5799536082).
+Official results here: <https://tahoetrailrunning.com/wp-content/uploads/2021/08/m50all21.htm>

-\- strategy of pacing, uphills
+On the morning of the race, the air quality was *not* good.
+Smoke from the Dixie fire in California was everywhere, could smell and even taste it.
+This was no surprise, as the smoke had been coming and going from the area for weeks - as it happened the year before for other fires.\
+While unhealthy, the smoke was just below the toxic thresholds, so race was not suspended, and therefore I decided to go on as planned, and make the best of it.
+There were about 80 other people that decided the same.

 \- nutrition, bio